gopivalleru/UsedCarPriceAnalysis/README.md

 Upon examining the side-by-side RMSE plots, as well as the plots showing the absolute differences between Train and Test RMSE, and comparing the Train R2 and Test R2 scores, it becomes evident that **Lasso Regression with Polynomial Features** of degree 2 offers enhanced predictability.

+**Note:** During the analysis, I conducted cross-validation on both Ridge Regression with Polynomial Features and LASSO Regression with Polynomial Features.
+These models initially showed significant variance in RMSE differences.
+However, due to their extensive computation time, taking approximately 2-3 hours for a complete run, they were excluded from the final iterations of the analysis to maintain efficiency.

 **Optimal Model Among Linear, Polynomial, Ridge, and Lasso:**
 Lasso Regression with Polynomial Features stands out as the most effective model.